Incept5/cryptography-lib/README.md

 ## Security Considerations

 - Store encryption keys securely, preferably in a secure vault like HashiCorp Vault or AWS KMS
-- Rotate encryption keys periodically
+- Rotate encryption keys periodically (see [Key Rotation Documentation](scripts/README.md) for details)
 - Use environment variables or secure configuration providers for key storage in production
 - Consider implementing key rotation strategies for long-term data storage